Sculptures, Garden Decor / asian sculptures

 Your Price: 22.00 €

-Buddha, he lived in the 6th century BCE.
-The reproduction was made on the basis of a 4th-century stone statue located in Sarnat and represents the Buddha in his first sermon in Benáres.
+Relief of Buddha.
+This reproduction was inspired by a 4th-century stone statue located in Sarnat depicting Buddha giving his first sermon in Benáres.

 Catalog number: SAS01